 Testing and maintenance (IFC 903.5).
 Sprinkler systems shall be tested and maintained in accordance with IFC 901 and the following:

-1. Maintenance or testing discharges from fire sprinkler system, standpipe or fire pump shall be treated to comply with the National Pollution Discharge Elimination System requirements.
+1. Maintenance or testing discharges from a fire sprinkler system, standpipe or fire pump shall be treated to comply with the National Pollution Discharge Elimination System requirements.

-2. Water drained or otherwise discharged from a fire sprinkler system, standpipe or fire pump is considered an illicit discharge, and shall drain to the sanitary sewer or be treated to discharge to storm drains, ditches or water bodies.
+2. Water drained or otherwise discharged from a fire sprinkler system, standpipe or fire pump is considered an illicit discharge, and shall drain to the sanitary sewer or be treated prior to discharge to storm drains, ditches or water bodies.

 NEW SECTION.
-SECTION 196.
+SECTION 200.
 There is hereby added to K.C.C. chapter 17.04 a new section to read as follows: